nathanades/nathanades/README.md

 ### Welcome! 🚀

 I'm a software developer.
 My background is in front-end development using TypeScript, React, and Redux.
+However, I also enjoy doing backend.

-I'm more passionate about backend systems.
 My goal is to deliver valuable software by authoring clean and performant code, keep myself up to date and never stop improving.

 I consider myself language agnostic, because languages and tools are just the means to an end.